Department of Divinities: Jingi-kan in Medieval Japan

 From the 10th century to the 15th, the Shirakawa-hakuō family held this position continuously.

 In feudal Japan, the Jingi-kan became the final surviving building of the Heian Palace.
 During the Jōkyū War in 1221, most of the palace was evacuated and fell into disrepair; the Jingi-kan alone remained in operation.
 A 1624 memoir by a Jingi-haku reports that the Jingi-kan was still being used as late as 1585 and was demolished during renovations.
 In 1626, a temporary building was constructed to perform additional ceremonies.

 Meiji Jingi-kan

 On 3 March 1868, Emperor Meiji announced that the new Meiji government would restore direct imperial rule (王政復古, ōsei fukko) and unity of rites and government (祭政一致, saisei itchi).
 The department was reinstated in 1868 at the beginning of the Meiji period as a provisional step to achieve saisei itchi.

+In the seventh month of 1869, the department was further reorganized as an office independent of, and positioned above, the Daijō-kan, echoing the structure of its ancient predecessor; proponents of this restructuring included scholars of the Hirata and Ōkuni schools of kokugaku, respectively represented by Hirata Nobutane and Fukuba Yoshishizu.
+The reorganized Jingi-kan was headed by Nakayama Tadayasu, with Shirakawa Sukenori as deputy; a separate mausoleum section was placed under Toda Tadayuki, while a propaganda bureau known as Senkyōshi, led by Nakayama with Fukuba as deputy, employed graded ranks of religious instructors.

 After 1871

 In 1870, the Meiji administration attempted to create a new national religion under the term "Great Teaching" (大教, taikyō), primarily to keep Christianity from gaining popularity and influence in the Japanese society and to re-educate the population about the significance of the imperial rule.
 Consequentially, in addition to overseeing Shintō affairs, the Jingi-kan began to produce propaganda supporting the empire.

 The Jingi-kan was demoted to the Ministry of Divinities, lasting from 1871 to 1872, as part of the saisei itchi campaign, bringing the Jingi-kan to an end.

 The goals of the Great Teaching campaign were deemed too ambiguous to be formed into practice, making it difficult for the Jingi-shō to provide theoretical and spiritual content to be spread among the public.
 The Jingi-shō also lacked staff to oversee their two major functions, Shintō affairs and propaganda.
 Because of this, the Jingi-shō was dissolved and the Meiji administration established Ministry of Religion (教部省, kyōbushō), also known as the Ministry of Doctrine.